cloudquery/docs/docs/intro.md

 Use [CloudQuery Policies](./cli/policy/overview) to codify, version control and automate your security and compliance rules with SQL.

-### IaC (Infrastructure-as-code) Drift Detection

-Ensure your cloud assets maintain their desired state.

-CloudQuery leverages its asset inventory to quickly detect drift against IaC (Terraform, more to come) which you can run both in the CI and locally.

 ### Extendable

 CloudQuery is an open-source and extendable framework.
 All official and approved community providers and policies are listed in [CloudQuery Hub](https://hub.cloudquery.io).
 See [Developing a New Provider](./developers/developing-new-provider.md).